ELETTRA-SincrotroneTrieste/cumbia-telegram/README.md

 ```
 and  ```make install```

-Please note that the software is organized into two source trees:
+Please note that the software is organized into three source trees:

 - src/lib/
 - src/cumbia-telegram-app
+- cumbia-telegram-control

 built in that order by the top level *cumbia-telegram.pro*  *Qt project* file.

+The last is an *command line interface* to communicate with the bot and is used to
+authorize users and get statistics.

 ### Part two.
 Build the plugins.